 Stokes was unbeaten on 135 with last man Leach for company

-By lunchtime of day 4, England were looking hopeful of winning against Australia, with a healthy score of 238-4 and many of their best batsmen still available, with a target of 359.
+By lunchtime of day 4, England were looking hopeful of winning the third Test against Australia, with a healthy score of 238-4 and many of their best batsmen still available, with a target of 359.

 Post lunch, England lost five wickets to set the game almost certainly on a path of victory for Australia.
-But, this was until Ben Stokes found his element and, with a series of boundaries, took England to their first win this series.
+But, this was until Ben Stokes found his element and, with a series of boundaries, took England from being 50 runs from victory to being just two runs from victory.

 Leach came on strike in the final over against Cummins and levelled the score.
 Stokes hit the next ball for a four giving England the match.
 Unbeaten, Stokes had it for his team with 135 runs.
 England won by one wicket.

-Earlier in the morning, Joe Root went out after scoring 77 off 205.
+Joe Root went out in the morning after scoring 77 off 205.

-England’s chances post-lunch plummeted after the team lost five wickets — Jonny Bairstow, Jos Buttler, Chris Woakes, Jofra Archer and Stuart Broad.
+England’s chances post-lunch plummeted after the team lost five wickets — Jonny Bairstow, Joe Buttler, Chris Woakes, Jofra Archer and Stuart Broad Archer — with the home side just 16 runs away from victory.
 Throughout it all, Ben Stokes managed to hang on until the very end.

 From a situation where England faced certain defeat, Stokes somehow turned the tides and proved, yet again, that he could carry his team by himself.
-The left-handed vice-captain hung on till the very end, stealing a victory from Australia courtesy a series of boundaries while on strike as the final batsman.
+The left-handed vice-captain hung in to the very end, stealing a victory from Australia courtesy a series of boundaries while on strike as the final batsman.

 Australia’s Josh Hazlewood took two wickets after lunch, making a total of four wickets in this innings, and keeping England just that much farther away from victory.